tdwg/tcs2/docs/feature-report/README.md

 properties, which have literal equivalents in Darwin Core.
 In most cases, they will share the same label.

-While the version of the standard we are replacing is an XML Schema (XSD), we took a lot from the TDWG Taxon Concept and Taxon Name LSID Ontologies, which While the formal TDWG standard we are replacing is an XML Schema (XSD), we were influenced by and borrowed from the TDWG [Taxon Concept](https://github.com/tdwg/ontology/blob/master/ontology/voc/TaxonConcept.rdf)
+While the formal TDWG standard we are replacing is an XML Schema (XSD), we were influenced by and borrowed from the TDWG [Taxon Concept](https://github.com/tdwg/ontology/blob/master/ontology/voc/TaxonConcept.rdf)